TobiasPSP/EmergencyEquipment/Theory/Optics/Data/CalibrationSpectrum/FlourescentLamp1/readme.md

 # Labeled Light Spectrum

-This is a [labeled light spectrum](https://commons.wikimedia.org/wiki/File:Fluorescent_lighting_spectrum_peaks_labeled_with_colored_peaks_added.png) from a flourescent lamp that can be used to calibrate spectrometers.
+This is a [labeled light spectrum](https://commons.wikimedia.org/wiki/File:Fluorescent_lighting_spectrum_peaks_labeled_with_colored_peaks_added.png) from a newer typical "cool white" flourescent lamp with rare-earth phosphor utilizing two rare-earth-doped phosphors, Tb3+, Ce3+:LaPO4 for green and blue emission and Eu:Y2O3 for red.

-Flourescent lamps are ubiquously available.
-The light emitted will show distinct peaks from the elements used inside the lamp.

-While the particular light spectrum of flourescent lamps may vary based on vendor and tolerances, the peaks will stay put as they resemble the resonance frequency of elements.
-Put differently, the intensity of peaks may vary but the wavelength of peaks will stay the same.

-Flourescent lamp spectrums are therefore ideal for calibration since they feature a number of distinct peaks across the entire spectrum that are easily distinguishable.
-## Peak Labeling
+## Labeled Peaks

 In the picture, peaks are labeled